PennLINC/aslprep/docs/docker.rst

     $ docker pull pennlinc/aslprep:<latest-version>

-The *ASLPrep* can be run interacting directly with the Docker Engine via the `docker run` command line, or through a lightweight wrapper that was created for convenience.
+*ASLPrep* can be run interacting directly with the Docker Engine via the `docker run` command line, or through a lightweight wrapper that was created for convenience.

 ref:`Usage`),